feiye-vims/schism-tut/docs/share-your-own-tutorials.md

 ├── your_tutorial.md
 ├── making-your-own-tutorials.md
 ```
-Remember to set a title and a "nav_order" in the beginning of the \*.md file.
+Remember to set a title at the beginning of the \*.md file.
-For your new tutorial, you can use any nav_order value between 11 and 89, which may or may not be changed by the VIMS team later.
+You don't need to worry about the "nav_order", we will periodically re-order the new pages.
 For example, the beginning lines of the source code of this page (making-your-own-tutorials.md) look like:
 ```markdown
 ---